How to make a baby registry & what to include

 What should you put on your registry?
 Should you ask your baby shower host to include a baby registry link with your baby shower invitations?
 Is it okay to create two baby registries?
 (It is).
 Read on for everything you need to know about creating, populating, and sharing your baby registry.

-When should I create a baby registry?
+When should you create a baby registry?

 You can start a baby registry whenever you want, but most people prefer starting when they’re around 12 weeks pregnant (the end of the first trimester).
 Since you probably want to send your baby shower invites around week 25 or so, this timing gives you around three months to get that registry just right.
 You can create your baby registry with just a few items and slowly add more until it’s time to send baby shower invitations out.